 Tools in a home toolbox: not that expensive.
 However, a mechanic’s tools—your tools—cost more than your average monkey wrench/hammer combo.
-In fact, sometimes a tool can cost more than the car, truck, or trailer it’s fixing.
+In fact, sometimes a tool can cost more than the car, semi-truck, or trailer it’s fixing.

 But you have so many other day-to-day expenses to cover, between parts, payroll, and your personal life.
 It would certainly be helpful if you didn’t have to take thousands of dollars straight out of your savings just to keep your tools up to date.
 Fortunately, with mechanic tool financing, you don’t have to.